csiro-aquatic-remote-sensing/sambuca_core/CONTRIBUTING.rst

 incremented in all required files.
 Please see the bumpversion documentation for usage instructions, and do not edit the version strings directly.

-.. note:: Sphinx requires a working LaTeX installation to build the documentation.
+.. note:: Sphinx requires a working LaTeX installation to build the pdf documentation.

 Pull Request Guidelines
 -----------------------